Replacing the FAM7821 Brake Limiter Valve

 With both back wheels done I moved to the front where I had fun with two larger bleed nipples that were well and truly stuck.
 I had to remove the front right wheel to get some force behind the socket bar in order to move the bleed nipple just slightly!
 Boy did it make a nasty metal-on-metal squeal when it finally budged.

-With all four wheels bled I topped up the brake fluid reservoir, fitted a new spade connector to the wire that had lost it's connector, and took the car around the corner for an off-road test drive.
+With all four wheels bled I topped up the brake fluid reservoir, fitted a new spade connector to the wire that had lost it's connector, and took the car around the corner for an off-road drive.

-After quite a bit of brake testing I checked the fluid reservoir one last time, checked all four brake nipples for leaks, cleaned the alloys and tyres of any spilled DOT4, and packed up.
+After quite a bit of brake ing I checked the fluid reservoir one last time, checked all four brake nipples for leaks, cleaned the alloys and tyres of any spilled DOT4, and packed up.
 Another job done!
 I'll keep an eye on the brake fluid level for a while just to make sure every thing's fine, but now it's time to move on with the other jobs on my to do list.